robelar555/Editor-tag-tree-research/Readme.md

          - Make sure intervals is merged, when possible
          - Make sure rehook-node-list -node-list  is merged, when possible
          - Return rehook-node-list, along with a state REMOVE-INTERVAL-RIGHT and remaining interval
-         - Because parrent detects state REMOVE-INTERVAL-right, it add nodes in returned rehook-node-list and continue dfs with remaining interval.
+         - Because parrent detects state REMOVE-INTERVAL-RIGHT, it add nodes in returned rehook-node-list and continue dfs with remaining interval.

 Justification of non-overlapping property after removing a tag against a interval: